 Pomalidomide is given in a 28-day treatment cycle.
 You may only need to use the medicine during the first 3 weeks of each cycle.
 Your doctor will determine how long to treat you with pomalidomide.

-Do not open the pomalidomide capsule.
+Do not crush, chew, break, or open a pomalidomide capsule.
 The medicine from inside the capsule can be dangerous if it gets in your eyes, mouth, or nose, or on your skin.
 If this occurs, wash your skin with soap and water or rinse your eyes with water.
 Ask your doctor or pharmacist how to safely handle and dispose of a broken capsule.

 Never give pomalidomide to another person, even if he or she has the same disorder for which you are being treated.